Mitchell Trubisky: College career

 Trubisky redshirted for his first year at North Carolina in 2013.
 He played in ten games as a backup to starter Marquise Williams in 2014.
 He made his collegiate debut in relief of Williams against the Liberty Flames in a 56–29 victory.
-In the game, he was 10-of-16 for 66 yards with one touchdown and one interception.
+In the game, he completed 10 pasees of 16 attempts for 66 yards with one touchdown and one interception.
 He threw his first career touchdown to tight end Jack Tabb in the third quarter.

 Trubisky appeared in North Carolina's bowl game at the end of the season against the Rutgers Scarlet Knights.
 In the 2014 Quick Lane Bowl, he was 7-of-9 for 65 yards and a touchdown, which was a pass to receiver Kendrick Singleton, in the 40–21 loss to the Scarlet Knights.
 For his freshman season he completed 42-of-78 passes for 459 yards, five touchdowns, and four interceptions.

 As a sophomore, Trubisky again served as the backup to Williams, appearing in nine games in the 2015 season.
 He made his season debut against the North Carolina A&T Aggies.
 In the game, he was 5-of-7 for 37 yards and a touchdown.
 In addition, he had a 35-yard rushing touchdown in the 53–14 victory.
 He had a career day against the Delaware Fightin' Blue Hens on September 26.
 He was 17-of-20 for 312 yards and four touchdowns in the 41–14 victory.
 He made an appearance in the ACC Championship Game against the Clemson Tigers, completing a single pass for 16 yards.
 For the season, he completed 40-of-47 passes for 555 yards and six touchdowns and rushed 16 times for 101 yards and three touchdowns.